pierre-rouleau/pel/README.rst

 --------------------------

-- PEL provides over 732 extra commands.
+- PEL provides 732 extra commands.
 PEL commands extend the packages it supports and provides some of its own features.
 Some commands are only available for a given OS, most are accessible in every OS.
 - When the ``pel-use-hydra`` user-option is turned on, PEL provides 12